atmaivancevic/Benchmarking-S2F-Models/LTR10_variants/README.md

 # LTR10_variants

 Data files supporting the analysis of LTR10 transposable elements as regulatory variants in the human genome (hg38), with a focus on LTR10A and LTR10F subfamilies in HCT116 colorectal cancer cells.
-Figures from https://www.science.org/doi/10.1126/sciadv.ado1218
+Figures & files from https://www.science.org/doi/10.1126/sciadv.ado1218

 <img src="LTR10_graphical_summary.png" alt="LTR10 Graphical Summary" width="85%">